 “Music expresses that which cannot be put into words and that which cannot remain silent” ?
 Victor Hugo

-Music is an integral part of the UUCK’s worship program.
-Led by Music Director Hal Walker, music is a vibrant ministry within our congregation, manifested in a variety of formats to convey emotion, provide inspiration, and express creativity.
+Music is an integral part of the UUCK’s worship program and music is a vibrant ministry within our congregation, manifested in a variety of formats to convey emotion, provide inspiration, and express creativity.
 No matter the style or genre, music in its many forms offers a source of deep spiritual reflection for performers and congregants alike.

 Music for Sunday Services

 Several groups meet regularly to rehearse from mid-August through mid-June, and perform once or twice a month for Sunday services at 9:45 am and 11:30 am.
-If you are interested in joining one (or more) of these groups, please contact Hal Walker.
+If you are interested in joining one (or more) of these groups, please contact Emily.

 |Open to high school students and up||Sundays 6:30 – 8:00 pm||No auditions, only the desire to sing in an ensemble and connect through music and camaraderie|